 It is widely known that a person's income can depend on several factors of their environment; but the actual relationships between these socioeconomic variables and income are not widely known and discovering these trends is the goal of this research project.
 We use data collected by Kutner et al (2005) regarding county demographic information like percent unemployed, population in certain age bins, income, percent below poverty level, etc. from the 440 most populated counties in the US from 1990 to 1992.
 We examined this data through regression analysis; we fit a multiple linear regression model with interactions in order to estimate the relationships between income per capita and the other socioeconomic factors in our dataset.
 From this model, we were able to estimate coefficients with decent predictive accuracy and valid assumptions and we discovered that, in line with our intuition, higher percentage of bachelor's degrees corresponded with increased income per capita and higher percentage of unemployment corresponded with decreased income per capita (controlling for other variables).
 We paid particular attention to crime, and discovered that when looking at total crime and marginalizing over all other variables the relationship with income is significant (although later on we saw crime does not lead to any increase in predictive accuracy).
-In context, our findings mean that there are in fact important relationships between socioeconomic factors and income and even the geographic location, although they may not be generalizable to counties outside of the dataset, as we will discuss.
+In context, our findings mean that there are in fact important relationships between socioeconomic factors and income and even the geographic location.
 These findings can be used to proactively target counties at risk of having a low per capita income for policy-based relief efforts.